UnterKatze/Uselessbox/README.md

 # Uselessbox
-A Uselessbox based on Arduino UNO and MPU6050 Sensor
+A Uselessbox based on Arduino UNO and MPU6050 sensor

 Maybe you know the common Uselessbox.
 If you press a switch at the top of the box a part of the box is opened by a servo motor and a robot-arm (2nd servo motor) leaves the box and changes the position